ofiwg/libfabric/man/fi_tagged.3.md

 *-FI_EAGAIN*
 : Indicates that the underlying provider currently lacks the resources needed to initiate the requested operation.
-This may be the result of insufficient internal buffering, in the case of FI_SEND_BUFFERED, or processing queues are full.
+This may be the result of insufficient internal buffering, in the case of FI_INJECT, or processing queues are full.
 The operation may be retried after additional provider resources become available, usually through the completion of currently outstanding operations.